Jack Russell Terrier: On screen and in literature

-In the UK, one of the more recognisable canine stars was restaurateur and chef Rick Stein's irrepressible terrier Chalky, who frequently upstaged his owner on his various cookery series.
-He had his own line of merchandise, including plushes, tea towels, art prints, art paw prints and two real ales – Chalky's Bite and Chalky's Bark, which won gold in the Quality Drink Awards 2009.
+In the UK, one of the more recognisable canine stars was restaurateur and chef Rick Stein's terrier Chalky, who frequently upstaged his owner on his various cookery series.
+Chalky had his own line of merchandise, including plushes, tea towels, art prints, art paw prints and two real ales – Chalky's Bite and Chalky's Bark, which won gold in the Quality Drink Awards 2009.
 Chalky was given a BBC obituary when he died in 2007.

 Moose and his son Enzo played the role of Eddie on the long-running American TV sitcom Frasier.
 Eddie belonged to lead character Frasier's father Martin Crane, and constantly "stole the show" with his deadpan antics, receiving more fan mail than any other Frasier character.
 Moose and Enzo also starred as Skip in the 2000 film My Dog Skip.

 Soccer was a Jack Russell who became the star of the American TV series Wishbone, which aired from 1995 to 2001.
-In the 2009 movie Hotel for Dogs, Friday, one of the main characters is a Jack Russell, played by the dog actor Cosmo.
+In the 2009 movie Hotel for Dogs, Friday, one of the main characters, is a Jack Russell, played by the dog actor Cosmo.
 Cosmo went on to appear in the films Paul Blart: Mall Cop and Beginners.

 Uggie (2002–2015) was an animal actor, appearing in commercials starting in 2005 and in the films Water for Elephants and The Artist, both in 2011.
 In the same year, based on interest following The Artist, the "Consider Uggie" campaign was launched, which attempted to gain the dog a nomination for an Academy Award.
 In 2012, Uggie was named Nintendo's first-ever spokesdog.

-Sykes (est. 2001 - 2019) was a dog actor from Clifton, Oxfordshire, England.
+Sykes (est. 2001–2019) was a dog actor from Clifton, Oxfordshire, England.
 He was best known in the UK for his appearance as "Harvey" in Thinkbox's three television commercials, and, under his real name in five seasons of Midsomer Murders.
 He also appeared in several Hollywood blockbusters, as well as in a UK TV movie, several series and miniseries.
 He retired in 2016 after a long career on the big and small screen.
 Sykes was also a champion agility competitor.

-A clever, almost human like Jack Russel Terrier, named Jack, played a central role in the 1980s TV adventure series Tales of the Gold Monkey.
+A clever Jack Russell Terrier, named Jack, played a central role in the 1980s TV adventure series Tales of the Gold Monkey.

 K.K.
-Slider is a Jack Russell who is a main character in the Animal Crossing series developed by Nintendo.
+Slider is a Jack Russell who is a main character in the Animal Crossing video game series developed by Nintendo.
 K.K. is a musician who performs to the townsfolk.
 He has appeared in every Animal Crossing game to date since the original Animal Crossing game in 2001 to Animal Crossing: New Horizons in 2020.

-Crossbreeds

-The planned-mating crossbreed of a Jack Russell terrier and a Beagle is called a Jackabee.
-Jackabees are believed to have first been bred in the United States.
-They typically have a muscular body with patches and a long tail.
-The breed brings together the hunting terrier with the scenthound.